NicholasBHubbard/Yabsm/README.md

      The timeframe for performing backups.
 This value can be any of 5minute, hourly, midnight, weekly, or monthly.
 These timeframes are the same as a subvols timeframes.
 This setting is always required.
+**** time
+     The time of day to perform the backup if the timeframe is one of =daily=, =weekly=, or =monthly=.
+This value is a 24 hour time in the form =hh:mm=.
+A leading zero is required for single digit values.
-**** weekly_day
+**** day
-     The day of the week to perform the backup?
-The value can be any of sunday, monday, tuesday, wednesday, thursday, frieday, or saturday.
-This setting is only required if =timeframe=weekly=.
+     The day of the week to perform the backup if the =timeframe=weekly=.
+The value can be any of sunday, monday, tuesday, wednesday, thursday, friday, or saturday.

 # Commands
 * Commands